-Overcoming: With Truth, Humour, Wisdom
+Overcoming: With Truth, Humor, Wisdom

 silhouette of a man pushing a large boulder up a hill

-The world is a fractured place.
 Devious deception from self-absorbed leaders is all too common.
 News stories highlight the wary distrust of one group toward another group of people who have different backgrounds and experiences.
 Monetary greed, personal comfort, and a spirit of going-it-alone dominate our culture.
 The back-biting, bickering, and back-stabbing might not be so bad if it weren’t for the power plays, office politics, and Machiavellian triangulation.
 How do we come together in unity?
 Why haven’t we all come together for the advancement of something that’s bigger than ourselves?
 What does the Bible say about all of this?

 Incidentally, you might be thinking that the paragraph above is about society at large.
 Clearly the society in which we live faces a cultural crisis, so I can understand why you might think the opening paragraph was addressing broad sociological issues.
 However, the first paragraph is actually about a narrower group.
 It’s about us and our church culture.
 Sad, isn’t it?
 But true.
 Sadly true.